conradmr94/MyPlanner/README.md

 - Click "Priority Cues" in the header
 - Add custom keywords that influence task priority
 - Choose whether they nudge toward high, medium, or low priority

+### Using the AI Assistant
+- Click the "AI Assistant" button in the header next to Priority Cues
+- Ask questions about your specific tasks: "What are my high priority tasks?", "How many tasks do I have left?"
+- Get productivity tips and task management advice
+- The AI has access to your current task list and can provide accurate information
+- The chat window stays compact to keep your other components visible

+## 🔮 Future Features

+### 📅 Content Integration
+- **Newsletter & Podcast Calendar Integration**: Automatically add publication dates of newsletters and podcasts to your calendar
+- **AI-Powered Content Summarization**: Generate automatic summaries of newsletters and podcasts as notes when they're released
+- **Content Discovery**: Smart recommendations based on your interests and reading patterns

+### 👥 Collaboration Features
+- **Team Spaces**: Create shared workspaces for tasks, calendar events, and notes with team members
+- **Real-time Collaboration**: Multiple users can work on the same tasks and notes simultaneously
+- **Permission Management**: Granular control over who can view, edit, or manage different content
+- **Team Notifications**: Get notified when team members complete tasks or add important notes

+### 🧠 Enhanced AI Capabilities
+- **Smart Scheduling**: AI-powered calendar optimization based on task priorities and deadlines
+- **Predictive Task Management**: Suggest task breakdowns and time estimates
+- **Context-Aware Reminders**: Intelligent reminders based on your work patterns and preferences

+### 🗺️ Knowledge Management
+- **Idea Notes Tab**: Dedicated workspace for capturing and organizing ideas
+- **Visual Knowledge Graph**: Obsidian-style graph view showing connections between ideas, notes, and tasks
+- **Interactive Node Mapping**: Click and drag to create visual relationships between concepts
+- **Idea Linking**: Connect ideas to tasks, calendar events, and other notes for better context

 ## 🚀 Deployment